 Tour the Junagarh Fort that was built by Raja Rai Singh; see the Lalgarh Palace that was constructed by Maharaja Ganga Singhji.
 The other attractions you may tour the Camel Breeding Farm, Karni Mata Temple etc. Stay overnight at the hotel in Bikaner.

-BIKANER- If ever beauty has bloomed in a desert, it has been at Bikaner.
-Founded in 1488 AD by Rao Bika Ji, it’s located in North West part of Rajasthan state in INDIA.
-The imposing palaces, beautiful and richly sculptured temples of red and yellow sand stones display some of the finest creations of Rajput civilization.
+Bikaner: If ever beauty has bloomed in a desert, it has been at Bikaner.
+Founded in 1488 AD by Rao Bika Ji, it’s located in North West part of Rajasthan state in India.
+The imposing palaces, beautiful and richly sculptured temples of red and yellow sandstones display some of the finest creations of Rajput civilization.
 It’s lust for “dessert” or affection for “desert” that tickles every heart to visit Bikaner.

-Morning half Day visit fabulous Junagarh Fort & Lalgarh Palace and proceed for Jaisalmer.
-Visit Kheechan on the way, and reach Jaisalmer Check-in at hotel in Jaisalmer.
+Morning half Day visits fabulous Junagarh Fort & Lalgarh Palace and proceeds for Jaisalmer.
+Visit Kheechan on the way, and reach Jaisalmer Check-in at a hotel in Jaisalmer.
 Overnight stay at Jaisalmer.

-Sam sand dunes are becoming the major attraction in Jaisalmer.
+Sam Sand Dunes: Sam sand dunes are becoming the major attraction in Jaisalmer.
 This is the closest place from where you can lose yourself in ‘the Great Thar Desert’.
 Sam has a truly magnificent stretch of sweeping dunes, with sparse or no vegetation.

-Morning after breakfast transfer to Jodhpur, The Sun City.
+The morning after breakfast transfer to Jodhpur, The Sun City.
 On the way to Jodhpur, you can have your lunch at Fort Pokaran which literally means the palace of five mirages.
-Enroute you can also visit Bishnoi Villages where people believe in conserving natural environment and animal hunting is banned there.
+Enroute you can also visit Bishnoi Villages where people believe in conserving the natural environment and animal hunting is banned there.
 You can spot numerous deer in Bishnoi Village.
 Arrive Jodhpur and get assisted check into the hotel.
 After taking some rest in the hotel we begin the city tour of Jodhpur which comprises of visit to the impressive Mehrangarh Fort – This magnificent fort was built in the 15th century and has seven gates which still witness marks of the battle fought by armies of Jodhpur to protect their people, Jaswant Thada – Looks like a temple, this white marble was constructed in the memory of Maharaja Jaswant Singh II, last but not to miss is Umaid Bhawan Palace – This stunning palace which today also serves as the residence to the royal family and a part of it is transformed into a luxurious hotel.
-Evening is free to relax and overnight stay is in Jodhpur.
+The evening is free to relax and overnight stay is in Jodhpur.

 Today we will go for Luni Excursions.
 Evening back to Jodhpur.
 Overnight stay at Jodhpur.

 Luni: is situated 35 kms away from Jodhpur, it is a charming and cloistered village which reflects the royal past of Rajasthan.
-In Luni many artisans are still pursuing their ancestral profession of carving metal, clay or wood into intricate forms.
+In Luni, many artisans are still pursuing their ancestral profession of carving metal, clay or wood into intricate forms.

 Major attractions in Luni is Fort Chanwa.
 Fort Chanwa is a major attraction of Luni.
 It is famous for its elegance in Indian architecture.
 This entire fort is carved out of the famous red sandstone of Jodhpur.
 It reminds of the grandeur and grace of bygone age.
 The traditional paintings on the walls are evidence of the skill of craftsmen and the bygone days.
-Maharaja Dalip Singhji, and his wife Rani Madhu, fort’s former rulers have restored its old charm.
+Maharaja Dalip Singh Ji and his wife Rani Madhu, fort’s former rulers have restored its old charm.